btrotta/advent-of-code-2022/Readme.md

 ## Day 12
 Convert the array to integer values to make comparing elevations easier.
 To find the shortest paths, use breadth-first search.

+## Day 13
+Represent the nested lists as trees, and use a recursive function to compare them according to the rules.